-Each client is unique and integration enable me to address each client’s personality and needs.
-I adapt therapy to the clients and not the client to the therapy.
+Each client is unique, I adapt therapy to the clients and not the client to the therapy.

 Please see my website for more information.